albertqi/wire-protocols/README.md

 ## Build Information

 This project uses CMake to generate build files.
-All you need is cmake, make (or your build system of choice), and a working c++ compiler.
+You will need cmake, make (or your build system of choice), a working c++ compiler, grpc, and protobuf installed.

 Execute the following commands to compile the system: